ConnorWen9398/Fruit_Detection/README.md

 The corrsponding data used in this project is storage in /data/apple

-## Development and Test Environment
+## Development and Testing Environment

 Ubuntu 16.04, Cuda 9.1